razerofficial/CChromaEditor/README.md

 	const char* path, double color1, double color2);
 ```

+---
 <a name="PluginMultiplyIntensity"></a>
 **PluginMultiplyIntensity**

+Multiply all the colors in the frame by the intensity value.
+The valid the
+intensity range is from 0.0 to 255.0.
+RGB components are multiplied equally.
+An intensity of 0.5 would half the color value.
+Black colors in the frame
+will not be affected by this method.

 ```C++
 EXPORT_API void PluginMultiplyIntensity(
 	int animationId, int frameId, float intensity);
 ```

+---
 <a name="PluginMultiplyIntensityAllFrames"></a>
 **PluginMultiplyIntensityAllFrames**

+Multiply all the colors for all frames by the intensity value.
+The valid
+the intensity range is from 0.0 to 255.0.
+RGB components are multiplied
+equally.
+An intensity of 0.5 would half the color value.
+Black colors in
+the frame will not be affected by this method.

 ```C++
 EXPORT_API void PluginMultiplyIntensityAllFrames(
 	int animationId, float intensity);
 ```

+---
 <a name="PluginMultiplyIntensityAllFramesName"></a>
 **PluginMultiplyIntensityAllFramesName**

+Multiply all the colors for all frames by the intensity value.
+The valid
+the intensity range is from 0.0 to 255.0.
+RGB components are multiplied
+equally.
+An intensity of 0.5 would half the color value.
+Black colors in
+the frame will not be affected by this method.

 ```C++
 EXPORT_API void PluginMultiplyIntensityAllFramesName(
 	const char* path, float intensity);
 ```

+---
 <a name="PluginMultiplyIntensityAllFramesNameD"></a>
 **PluginMultiplyIntensityAllFramesNameD**